escowin/stroke-rate/README.md

 A Progressive Web Application (PWA) that enables coxswains to monitor real-time heart rate data from all rowers in a 4+ boat during training and racing.

-## Phase 1 Implementation ✅ **COMPLETED**
+## Phase 1 & 2 Implementation ✅ **COMPLETED**

-This repository contains the **completed Phase 1** implementation of Stroke Rate, which establishes the core PWA infrastructure and basic Bluetooth connectivity.
-All Phase 1 deliverables and success criteria have been achieved.
+This repository contains the **completed Phase 1 and Phase 2** implementation of Stroke Rate, which establishes the core PWA infrastructure, basic Bluetooth connectivity, and multi-device support.
+All Phase 1 and Phase 2 deliverables and success criteria have been achieved.

 ### ✅ Completed Features

+#### Phase 1 Features:
 - **PWA Setup**: React 18 + TypeScript with Vite, service worker, and manifest
 - **Bluetooth Integration**: Web Bluetooth API with custom React hooks
 - **SpeedCoach Conflict Detection**: System to identify and manage existing SpeedCoach connections